Zack-Fr/Zack-Fr/README.md

 I'm on an exciting path learning software development, exploring the full spectrum from backend services to real-time 3D web applications.
 My background in 3D art gives me a unique perspective on problem-solving and system design.

-**As an Artist:** I specialize in environment design and asset creation for real-time rendering, and motion graphics and animations for product marketing.
+**As an Artist:** I specialize in environment design and asset creation for real-time rendering, and motion graphics/animations for product marketing.

 **As a Developer:** I build interactive systems, mechanics, and tools primarily within Unreal Engine and web-based 3D platforms.